-SVPRC Advisory Board – Representative working group of educators that includes a lead clinical faculty from each participating school division, a principal for each of the New River and Roanoke Valleys, and a representative from each institution of higher education commissioned to design, evaluate and implement the ongoing consortium projects.
+SVPRC Advisory Board – Representative working group of educators that includes a lead clinical educator from each participating school division, a principal for each of the New River and Roanoke Valleys, and a representative from each institution of higher education commissioned to design, evaluate, and implement the ongoing consortium projects.

-Clinical Schools – P-12 public schools, located in the New River and Roanoke Valleys, who agree to participate in the consortium for a minimum of a three-year cycle.
-Their teachers apply to become clinical faculty.
-A lead clinical faculty teacher is appointed by the school principal, and serves at the discretion of aforementioned principal.
+Clinical Schools – PK-12 public schools, located in the New River and Roanoke Valleys, who agree to participate in the consortium for a minimum of a three-year cycle.
+Their teachers apply to become clinical educators.
+A lead clinical educator is appointed by the school principal, and serves at the discretion of aforementioned principal.

-Lead Clinical Faculty Teacher – School-based faculty member who serves as a liaison, facilitator, and ombudsman between the institutions of higher education and the faculty and administration of the local school.
+Lead Clinical Educator – School-based faculty member who serves as a liaison, facilitator, and ombudsman between the institutions of higher education and the faculty and administration of the local school.
 Teachers apply for the position.
 The application is approved by the building administrator.

-Mini-Grants – Participating schools may apply for additional funds to support the ongoing professional development of a school’s clinical faculty.
-To be eligible, a school must have an active clinical faculty, including a team leader and current in required professional development programs.
+Mini-Grants – Participating schools may apply for additional funds to support the ongoing professional development of a school’s clinical educators.
+To be eligible, a school must have an active clinical educator, including a team leader and current in required professional development programs.

-Workshops – To remain a clinical faculty, an individual must participate in a Consortium sponsored or approved professional development program once every three years.
+Workshops – To remain a clinical educator, an individual must participate in a Consortium sponsored or approved professional development program once every three years.

 Pre-service Teacher – College students studying for a teacher license

 Beginning/Novice Teacher – First-year teacher; either first year teaching or first year at the school division.